node-fetch/node-fetch/README.md

 * `Boolean`

 A boolean property for if this body has been consumed.
-Per spec, a consumed body cannot be used again.
+Per the specs, a consumed body cannot be used again.

 #### body.arrayBuffer()
 #### body.blob()